Some Boots will work better for some disciplines.

-Here we go through the different lengths available and which things they may be good for.
+In this section, we will go through the different lengths available, and which things they may be good for.

 They can help to make tricks less painful and more graceful.